kaushalpaneri/new_ml_project_template/notebook/README.md

-# New Machine Learning Project Template
+# notebook

-This contains a blank template of a structure of a ML project
+This folder contains notebook explaining the demo or PoC.